aakash-01-1996/CodeSpark/README.md

 ## CodeSpark - Code Together in Real-Time
-- Just like google docs, try pairing with your friends and get coding
+- Just like google docs, try pairing with your friends and start coding

 ### Sneak Peak